A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: INTRODUCTION

 We run our experiments in a simulated tabletop setting.
-To this aim, we deployed a MuJoCo~\cite{todorov2012mujoco} model for the iCub humanoid, which we will make publicly available together with the code to reproduce the experiments.
+To this aim, we deployed a MuJoCo~\cite{todorov2012mujoco} model for the iCub humanoid, which, as a further contribution of this paper, we also make publicly available together with the code to reproduce the experiments.
 In Fig.~\ref{fig:icub_sim}, we show a snapshot of the simulated environment.

+Finally, in the video attached as supplementary material to the manuscript\footnote{ \url{https://youtu.be/qc6gksKH3Mo}}, we show a grasping demonstration on the real iCub humanoid, relying on a policy trained in simulation.